Champion of the Underdog & Cairns Council Revisited

 COVID-19 and 2020 on Council

 By the time the new Council was sworn in in March 2020, the COVID-19 pandemic was well underway.
 COVID-19 dominated the social and political landscape for the following twelve months, and dramatically changed my work.
 Much of a Councillor’s job is social – including attending public events and talking to local people at community functions.
 Due to the pandemic, most of the events I would normally attend were cancelled.
-For those I could attend, I had to be ultra-cautious about, because of my underlying health conditions which meant that for me, contracting the COVID-19 virus would almost certainly be a death sentence.
+For those I could attend, I had to be ultra-cautious.
+My underlying health conditions meant that for me, contracting the COVID-19 virus would almost certainly be a death sentence.

 I had to accept that my role on the 2020 Council would not be as significant as my work on the first Council I was elected to, or my role as an MP.
 Politically, my vote was not needed to get proposals across the line, nor was I able to stop resolutions that had been approved by the majority.
 Nevertheless, I enjoyed having my say, supporting projects I thought would help the community, and opposing proposals that were wrong and that I could not support.